Usually, tooth decay and gum disease occur because teeth and gums are not properly cleaned.

 Even if you brush twice a day, there are places your toothbrush bristles can’t reach.
 Flossing removes plaque and food particles from between teeth and under the gum line.
 Your dentist or hygienist can show you the right way to floss.
-It may feel clumsy at first, but don’t give up.
-It takes a little time to get the hang of it.
-The following suggestions may help:
+It may feel clumsy at first, but don’t give up!
+It takes time to get the hang of it.

 1. Get the floss ready on your fingers.
-Break off a good amount of floss and wind most of it around one of your index fingers.
-Wind the remaining floss around a finger on the opposite hand.
+Break off a good amount of floss and wind most of it around your middle or index finger.
+Wind the rest of the floss around the same finger on your other hand.
 This finger will take up the used floss.

 2. Position the floss in between your teeth.
 Hold the floss tightly between your thumbs and forefingers.
-Guide the floss between your teeth, using a gentle back and forth motion.
-To avoid injuring your gums, never snap the floss into your gums.
+Guide the floss between your teeth, using a gentle rubbing motion.
+Don’t snap the floss into your gums.

 3. Curve the floss to hug the side of your tooth.
-When the floss reaches the gumline, curve it into a C shape against one tooth.
-Gently slide it into the space between the gum and the tooth
+When the floss reaches the gum line, curve it so that it hugs the side of one tooth.
+Gently slide it into the space between the gum and the tooth.

-|5.
-Repeat this method on the rest of your teeth.
-As you move from tooth to tooth, unwind the clean floss with one finger and take up the used floss with the finger on the opposite hand.
-Do not forget to floss the back side of the last tooth.
+5. Repeat these steps on the rest of your teeth.
+As you move from tooth to tooth, unwind the clean floss with one finger and take up the used floss with the finger on the other hand.
+Don’t forget the back side of the last tooth.